LordPhoenixSalvation/FreeLiveView/README.md

-OpenLiveView
+FreeLiveView
 ============

 *An open implementation of Sony's LiveView protocol.*

-This Android application aims to be a complete replacement for the proprietary applications provided by Sony.
+This Android application aims to be a complete replacement for the proprietary applications provided by Sony, and is a fork of the OpenLiveView project (presumably abandoned).

 Notice
 ------